Yelsherif14/CodeAlpha_DataRedundancySystem/README.md

 ## Running Tests

-From the project root directory:
+Run the tests from the project root directory:

 ```bash
 pytest